 A major in Indonesian Studies enables you to achieve a high level of fluency in the language and learn about the unique culture and history of the country.

-This double major offers a research-led experience in studying the Earth, from the planet’s early history to its foreseeable future, and from the ocean floors to its highest mountains.
+This extended major offers a research-led experience in studying the Earth, from the planet’s early history to its foreseeable future, and from the ocean floors to its highest mountains.

 Integrated Medical Sciences and Clinical Practice